How to Use the Guide

 Recycle:

-Place in designated box at Bainbridge Disposal Transfer Station.
+Place undercover in the designated electronics peripherals box at Bainbridge Disposal Transfer Station (no charge).

 Recycle: